-- Single meter run - Meter station with independent meter runs that run different products with one or two gas chromatographs and/or densitometers installed on each run. - Meter station with multiple meter runs that run one common product with one or two common gas chromatographs and/or densitometers on the header. - Meter station with an additional run for master meter proving (optional cross-over valves).
+- Single meter run - Two 100 % meter runs (redundant runs) with an optional cross-over valve for master meter proving. - Meter station with independent meter runs that run different products with one or two densitometers installed on each run. - Meter station with multiple meter runs that run one common product with one or two common densitometers on the header.